ajdillhoff/personal-site/content/notes/segmentation_via_clustering.md

 {{< figure src="/ox-hugo/2022-03-03_20-47-51_screenshot.png" caption="<span class=\"figure-number\">Figure 9: </span>Superpixels optimized for semantic segmentation (Jampani et al.)" >}}

-Superpixel Sampling Networks, proposed by Jampani et al., introduce the first attempt at integrating superpixel extraction methods with deep learning models <&jampaniSuperpixelSamplingNetworks2018>.
+Superpixel Sampling Networks, proposed by Jampani et al., introduce the first attempt at integrating superpixel extraction methods with deep learning models (Jampani et al. 2018).
 In this work, they adapt SLIC as a differentiable layer in a deep network which result in superpixels that are fine-tuned for specific tasks.

 {{< figure src="/ox-hugo/2022-03-03_21-45-09_screenshot.png" caption="<span class=\"figure-number\">Figure 10: </span>Model diagram for SSN (Jampani et al.)" >}}